3D Printers/Prototyping Equipment

 Photo galleries of long-jump cars by engineering students in Design for Manufacturing and projects by art students in 3D design for the fall 2012 and printed in the Fortus 400 printer in the EMS.
 Below are parts of an assembly made in December 2012 for the Department of Physics.

 The Objet 260 is manufactured by Stratasys, the company that also made the Fortus 3D printers; it can print using more than 120 materials and in many colors.
 Available printer materials are transparent, rubber-like, rigid, colored, opaque, and polypropylene-like.
-Once the new 3D printer has been installed, which should be before the end of July, the article about the printer will be expanded.
-Until then you can read the manufacturer's information.
+Read the article about the intitial setup of the printer and what got printed that first day.
+Manufacturer's information.